 - Foster transparency and flexibility in fisheries management with Tribes and native communities, stakeholders, and interested members of the public.

-A phased approach is being used for the process to amend the MLMA Master Plan:
+A phased approach (PDF) is being used for the process to amend the MLMA Master Plan:

 Information Gathering Phase (2016): Led by CDFW, information gathering projects (PDF) developed tools and recommendations to be considered during the Amendment Phase.
 Work products and tools developed by each project were assessed by CDFW, with input from stakeholders and the Fish and Game Commission Marine Resources Committee, and considered for integration into a draft amended Master Plan framework.
 Work conducted prior to the Information Gathering Phase, including existing Fisheries Management Plans (FMPs) and Lessons Learned from California’s Marine Life Management Act (PDF) was also considered.